deepmirrordev/MirrorVerseUnitySDK/Documents/GetStarted_en.md

 ## Dependencies

 - Unity Version 2021.3 or above.
 - URP (Universal Render Pipeline) 12.1.6 or above. `MirrorVerse SDK` uses URP for rendering.
+Please refer to [Installing AR Foundation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.2/manual/index.html#installing-ar-foundation) for more details.
 - AR Foundation 4.2.6 or above with ARCore and ARKit plugins.

 ## Installation

-- If creating a new project, start a 3D(URP) project from Unity Hub, or make sure the existing project has URP 12.1.6 or above installed.
+- If creating a new project, start a 3D (URP) project from Unity Hub, or make sure the existing project has URP 12.1.6 or above installed.
 - If the project does not have AR Foundation installed, add AR Foundation 4.2.6 or above from Unity Package Manager, and it's coresponding version of ARCore XR Plugin and/or ARKit XR Plugin.
 - Install MirrorVerse Unity SDK